lesterong/taskority-ui/README.md

 # Taskority UI
 [![Netlify Status](https://api.netlify.com/api/v1/badges/e9715f0e-742b-4149-a174-53107a8fcb20/deploy-status)](https://app.netlify.com/sites/taskority/deploys)

-This is the frontend reposity for, Taskority, a task manager to take charge of your tasks.
+This is the frontend repository for, Taskority, a task manager to take charge of your tasks.
 Developed for CVWO assignment in 2021/2022, using React and TypeScript.

 Find the deployed version [here](https://taskority.lesterong.com).